Lindsey Stirling: 2015–2018: The Only Pirate at the Party, Brave Enough, Dancing with the Stars and Warmer in the Winter

 On January 9, 2015, Stirling was featured on the Forbes list '30 Under 30' as one of the few musicians featured in the top thirty of recognized celebrities under the age of thirty.
-On the same day Billboard announced that Shatter Me and Lindsey Stirling had reached the first and second position as the best-selling dance-electronic albums in 2014.
+On the same day Billboard announced that Shatter Me and Lindsey Stirling had reached the first and second positions as the best-selling dance-electronic albums in 2014.
 On February 7, 2015, Stirling performed at the Grammy Foundation's 17th annual Legacy Concert.
 A few days later, Stirling announced that public television would be airing her shows from London under the name Lindsey Stirling: Live from London, starting in March.
-It was later noted that the shows would also air in the U.S.
+It was later added that the shows would also air in the U.S.

 On March 2, it was announced that Stirling had won a YouTube Music Award among other forty-nine artists.
 The fifty selected artists were the ones with biggest growth in views, subscribers and engagement over the last six months.
 This is Stirling's second YouTube Music Award.
-On March 23, the 2015 YouTube Music Awards were broadcast online, with thirteen selected artists releasing original music videos.
+On March 23, the 2015 YouTube Music Awards were broadcast online, with thirteen artists releasing original music videos.
 Stirling released the music video for "Take Flight".
-On March 26, Stirling participated in the 2015 Echo Music Awards, where she won the category of "Best Crossover Act" for the second consecutive year.
+On March 26, Stirling participated in the 2015 Echo Music Awards, winning the category of "Best Crossover Act" for the second consecutive year.
 Stirling also performed at the Echo Awards with artist Andreas Bourani.
-On April 7, the 2015 Billboard Music Awards nominees were announced and Stirling was mentioned in two categories: Top Dance/Electronic Artist and Top Dance/Electronic Album, for her album Shatter Me.
+On April 7, the 2015 Billboard Music Awards nominated Stirling in two categories: Top Dance/Electronic Artist and Top Dance/Electronic Album, for her album Shatter Me.
 Stirling won the latter category, her first Billboard Music Award.
 On May 4, a single from Marina Kaye'e Fearless album was released under the title "Sounds Like Heaven", featuring Stirling.
 A day later a collaboration between Stirling and Joy Enriquez was released on iTunes.

-On July 1, while being interviewed by Billboard in New York, Stirling announced that when her current tour finished in August she would begin work on her third studio album: "As soon as we finish this tour, mid-August, I'm just gonna jump straight into the studio, it's pretty exciting and it's also terrifying to start thinking about a new album again.
+On July 1, during an interview by Billboard in New York, Stirling said that when her tour finished in August she would begin work on her third studio album: "As soon as we finish this tour, mid-August, I'm just gonna jump straight into the studio, it's pretty exciting and it's also terrifying to start thinking about a new album again.
 But I'm honestly so excited to see where it goes.
 I have a lot of ideas on directions it could go, and I'm really excited to see which way it could go.
 But the truth is, I don't know where it's going!"